SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-12-07-running-apache-pinot-locally.markdown

 # Launching Apache Pinot

 We can launch Apache Pinot either by using **Quick Start** or by launching all of its components **individually**, one at a time.

+> **Pinot launch script:** The `pinot-admin.sh` launch script can be found in the bin directory of Pinot.
+It can be used to start different Pinot components.
+If we run it without any arguments, it will show us all the commands we can use.

 ## Launching Apache Pinot using Quick Start